gladsonrobinson/anyf-spa/README.md

 - React Saga

 - ES6

 ## Introduction

+User can search country details based on country name.
+The country service is provided by https://restcountries.eu And an option to see currency value of each country based on the SEK base currency.

 - Have used config files

 - .env - development config

 - .env.production - production config

 ## Docker

 ```bash

 Requirements

 ### docker

 ### docker-compose

 #Build and run

 docker build --tag=anyf-spa .

 docker-compose -p anyf-spa up

 #check the app in

 http://localhost:3000/

 ```